MercuryWorkshop/adrift/README.md

 Clients will invisibly connect to one of several tracking servers to exchange an "offer".
 From there, it uses NAT traversal to link up with a random exit node also running adrift, without the need to port forward.
 This lightens the load on individial server hosters and makes the network difficult to effectively block.
 If you're familiar with [tor snowflake](https://snowflake.torproject.org/), you can think of this as tor for the web

 See a functional demo [here](https://adrift-6c1f6.web.app/).
-There is also a limited standalone HTML file build in [releases](https://github.com/MercuryWorkshop/adrift/releases/latest)
+There is also a WIP limited standalone HTML file build in [releases](https://github.com/MercuryWorkshop/adrift/releases/latest)

 # For users: